@tokenring-ai/chrome

 await page.goto('https://example.com');

-const elements = await page.$$eval('a', links => links.map(link => link.href));
+const links = await page.$$eval('a', links => links.map(l => l.href));

-consoleLog('Found', elements.length, 'links');
+consoleLog('Found', links.length, 'links');

-return { links: elements };
+return { title, linkCount: links.length };

 })`,